 Getting to Alcudia from Palma airport can be achieved in a number of ways.
 The main ways are: taking an airport taxi transfer to Alcudia or pre-booking a private transfer, hiring a car or catching the bus.
 Your choice will probably depend on your budget, schedule or time.

-Alcudia is on the north coast of the island and is approximately 59km/37miles from the airport.
-It is roughly a 42-minute car journey and the roads are fairly easy to navigate.
+Alcudia is on the north coast of the island and is approximately 59km (38 miles) from Palma de Mallorca airport.
+PMI is the only international airport serving Alcudia and the island of Mallorca.

-If you decide to hire a car at Palma airport in order to get to Alcudia, note that it is relatively easy and the dive isn’t too far or taxing.
+If you decide to hire a car at Palma airport in order to get to Alcudia, note that it is relatively easy and the drive isn’t too far or taxing.

 Simply exit the airport and get onto the main highway following the signs to Palma.
 You will join the Autovia Ma-19 to Palma city.
 If your hire car was collected from one of the car hire sites next to the airport on the east side, then you simply join the main highway by the gas station, this is only one junction earlier.

 Continue on the Ma-19 for approximately 4.3km, 3 minutes, until junction 3.
 At junction 3 take the road Ma-20 signposted Alcudia.
 Stay on the Ma-20 for around 2 minutes, 2.6km until junction 3(3B) and take the Ma-13 signposted Port d’Alcudia.

 Once on the Ma-13 stay on this road until Alcudia, which will take about 32 minutes and is approximately 50km.
 Note that after 39km on the Ma-13 it changes from an Autovia (motorway) to single track carriageway.
 Also depending on your final destination, Alcudia or Alcudia Port, follow the signs accordingly at the large roundabout before Alcudia.